ading2210/libcurl.js/README.md

 - `options` - An optional object with various settings.

 The valid HTTP session settings are:
 - `enable_cookies` - A boolean which indicate whether or not cookies should be persisted within the session.
+NOT IMPLEMENTED YET
 - `cookie_jar` - A blob containing the data in the cookie jar file.
 This should have been exported from a previous session.
+NOT IMPLEMENTED YET

 ### Creating WebSocket Connections:
 To use WebSockets, create a `libcurl.CurlWebSocket` object, which takes the following arguments: